Neshri/Introspection/evolving_graphs/rules.md

 Rule 0: System Integrity

-    A. Context Propagation: Pass this full ruleset to any sub-agent assisting in development to ensure architectural consistency.
+    A. Context Propagation: Pass this full ruleset to any sub-agent.

-    B. Architectural Recovery: Before writing code, diagnose and resolve any contradictions in the existing architecture against these rules.
+    B. Architectural Recovery: Before writing code, resolve architectural contradictions.

 Architectural Rules

-Core Structure:

-    Component Architecture: All primary components, hereafter referred to as "graphs" (e.g., agent_graph, linter_graph), must reside as direct subdirectories within the /evolving_graphs/ directory.
-No Python modules are permitted in the project root or directly within /evolving_graphs/.
+Core Structure & The Genome:

+    The Genome: The /evolving_graphs/ directory is a self-contained "Genome."

+    Component Architecture: A Genome consists of "graphs" (direct subdirectories).
 All modules must belong to a specific graph.

-    Semantic Naming: Module filenames must follow the domain_responsibility.py pattern (e.g., agent_core.py, memory_interface.py).
+    Semantic Naming: Module filenames must be domain_responsibility.py.

-    Designated Entry Points: Each component subdirectory must have a single executable entry point named [context]_main.py.
+    Designated Entry Points: Each graph must have a [context]_main.py entry point.

-    File Size: Modules shall not exceed 300 non-empty, non-comment lines to enforce modularity.
+    Module Token Limit: Modules must not exceed 3,000 tokens (tiktoken).

-    DRY (Don't Repeat Yourself): Duplicated blocks of 5+ lines are forbidden.
-Extract them into a function within a relevant [component]_utils.py module.
+    DRY (Don't Repeat Yourself): Extract duplicated 5+ line blocks into _utils.py modules.

+Recursive Evolution & Execution:

+    Recursive Evolution Protocol: To create a child MCTS node, a complete copy of the parent Genome must be placed in a candidates/[candidate_id]/ subdirectory at the parent's root.

+        Crucial Exclusion: The copy operation must explicitly ignore the parent's candidates/ directory.
+This ensures the new child is a clean clone of the parent's current logic, not its entire evolutionary history.

+    Strictly Relative Paths: All file access and execution paths must be relative.
+A Genome must not traverse upwards (../).

+    Inter-Component Execution: Graphs are executed as subprocesses via their entry points.
+Direct cross-graph imports are forbidden.

 Imports & API:

-    Strictly Relative Imports: All intra-project imports must be relative.
-This ensures components are self-contained and prevents unintended coupling.
-Absolute imports are forbidden.
+    Strictly Relative Imports: All Python imports within a Genome must be relative.

-        Intra-Component: from .sibling_module import X

-        Inter-Component Execution: A component may only execute another component as a subprocess via its entry point, never through a direct import.
-This creates a stability firewall.

-    Mandatory Import Signposts: Every relative import must have a same-line comment explaining its purpose.
+    Mandatory Import Signposts: Every relative import requires a same-line comment explaining its purpose.

-        from .agent_planner import Planner # To generate the next sequence of actions.

-    Empty __init__.py: All __init__.py files must be empty to make every module dependency explicit in its import path.
+    Empty __init__.py: All __init__.py files must be empty.

-State and Data Management:

-    Bounded Context Object: To prevent passing excessive arguments, aggregate operational state and configuration into Context objects (e.g., AgentContext).
-These objects are created in the main entry point and passed down the call stack, making data dependencies explicit in function signatures.

-    Memory Abstraction Layer: All interactions with the external memory store (e.g., ChromaDB) must be handled by a single, dedicated memory_interface.py module.
-This module is the sole gateway for memory operations and should be accessed via the Context object.
+State & Pipeline Integrity:

+    Orchestrator Pattern: A single orchestrator class (e.g., PipelineRunner) must manage the operational sequence.
+It is responsible for initializing all roles (Scout, Planner, etc.) and holding the primary state (main_goal, database connections).

+    Linear Data Flow: The orchestrator must explicitly pass data between roles, with the output of one role becoming the input for the next (e.g., plan = self.planner.create_plan(..., backpack)).
+Roles are forbidden from directly accessing the state of other sibling roles; all communication must be managed by the orchestrator.

 Final Compliance Check:

-    Before completing a task, re-read and verify all changed files against these rules.
+    Before completing a task, verify all changes against these rules.